pingcap/docs/online-deployment-using-ansible.md

     cpupower frequency-set --governor performance
     ```

-- Run the following command to set the mode on the target machine in batches:
+- Run the following command to set the mode on the Target Machine in batches:

     {{< copyable "shell-regular" >}}